dieschnittstelle/org.dieschnittstelle.ess.archetype.ms/src/main/resources/archetype-resources/README.md

 export JAVA_HOME=/Users/USERNAME/Library/Java/JavaVirtualMachines/semeru-11.0.17/Contents/Home

-Alternatively, set the jdk in the "Project Structure" of IDEA and use the Maven tool window for running the mvn commands.
+Alternatively, set the JDK in the "Project Structure" of IDEA and use the Maven tool window for running the mvn commands.

 ${hash}${hash} Build
 run inside the project directory: